 San Juan Chamula in Chiapas, Mexico, is somewhere I’ll never forget.
-My senses overpowered me and the tears flowed at this Tzotzil Maya village near San Cristóbal de las Casas.
+My senses overpowered me and the tears flowed in the church of this Tzotzil Maya village near San Cristóbal de las Casas.
 Here’s why.

 The scent of pine needles struck me.
 They looked to be an inch thick, all over the church floor.
-The effergies of the Catholic saints surrounded the dusky interior, but the offerings to them were where Mayan culture was visibly alive.
+The effigies of the Catholic saints surrounded the dusky interior, but the offerings given to them made it clear the Mayan culture was visibly alive.

 The San Juan Chamula village government has its own police force, which deals with minor crimes through community service punishments.
 Major crimes are handed over to the federal police.

 Taking close-up photographs of villagers is classed as a minor crime, and visitors will have their photos forcibly deleted if they try and break the rule.
 My view?
 Not having photos has made the whole overwhelming experience live longer in my memory.

 Small groups of people gathered on the floor in the dusky interior of the church, each led by a spiritual leader, a shaman.
 Villagers in San Juan Chamula seek out a shaman to help them carry out a ritual to expel illnesses.
 Candle burning aids the process – the physical and mental illnesses to be expelled are represented by different colour candles.
 White candles signify a general ritual.